Last updated on January 2nd, 2026 at 09:55 pm

 Random problems with no solutions.
 It gets tiresome quickly.

-We like this game but its too hard to read the text on iPhone 11 Pro Max (I have 20/20 Vision)
+We like this game but its too hard to read the text on iPhone 11 Pro Max (we have 20/20 Vision).

 We were reading some of the reviews on this game and we saw that quite a lot of them, possibly the majority, complain about RNG.
 RNG certainly is a big factor in this game but that is also where the strategy comes in.
 You have to plan and account for inevitable bad luck.
 You also have to plan for good luck.
 We feel that if you prepare enough, then you can get out of nearly every situation in this game, by installing specific technologies or by storing extra resources.
 Anyway, we loved this game and poured a lot of hours into it.
 It is difficult to complete but when you do it gives a lot is satisfaction.